ionelmc/pytest-benchmark/README.rst

     --benchmark-timer=BENCHMARK_TIMER
                           Timer to use when measuring time.
 Default: time.perf_counter --benchmark-warmup    Runs the benchmarks two times.
 Discards data from the first run.
+    --benchmark-warmup-iterations=BENCHMARK_WARMUP_ITERATIONS
-    --benchmark-verbose   Dump diagnostic and progress information.
+                          Max number of iterations to run in the warmup phase.
+Default: 100000 --benchmark-verbose   Dump diagnostic and progress information.
     --benchmark-disable-gc
                           Disable GC during benchmarks.